Welcome to the Prescription for a Good Match program at Tulane SOM!

 T3 & T4

 Experience the clerkship rotation.
 Find out what you like and don't like.
 But more importantly, why do you like something and dislike something else?
 The why can be more important than what you actually like/dislike.
 Answering these questions will help in choosing a specialty and navigating the residency application process (ERAS).
-The resources needed to do so can be found throughout this website.
-Students can also take advantage of the resources and experience of the Office of Medical Education and Office of Student Affairs and the Tulane Career Advising Program (T-CAPS).
+The resources needed to do so can be found throughout this website and through the carefully planned advising timeline.

 Kristin Bateman, MD